 - An integrated accounting system maintains a single ledger.
 There is no separate ledger for cost accounts.

-- Integrated accounts eliminate the need for two distinct sets of double entries for the majority of transactions.
+- Integrated accounts eliminate the need for two sets of double entries for most transactions.

-- In an integrated accounting system, a single Trial Balance serves as the basis for the preparation of Financial and Cost Accounts.
+- In an integrated accounting system, a single Trial Balance serves as the basis for preparing Financial and Cost Accounts.

 - No profit or loss reconciliation is necessary in an integrated accounting system.